Wizcorp/WebViewForUnity3D/Readme.md

 5. Build Project & Test with a iOS device
 - Press play button on the top menu bar

-# Guide for Android webview
+# How to make a build for Android

 To make it run in Unity3D with Java code needs compiled .jar or .arr file.